Mental Health Advisers

 - Assess mental health needs and help to avert or manage crisis situations.

-- Refer students to other services, when appropriate, such as G.P, Student Counselling Service, or Community Mental Health Team.
+- Signpost students to other services, when appropriate, such as G.P, Student Counselling Service, or Community Mental Health Team.

 - Help to establish academic and other support needs and work with departments and other service providers to put a learning support plan in place.